Financing your home renovation

 4. Personal loans

-If you’re planning a large renovation and don’t have equity in your home, a personal loan can be a good option to finance your remodel.
-On average, personal loans are issued for between $1,000 and $50,000, though larger personal loans are available.
-These limits give you quite a lot to work with for your renovation budget.
+If you’re planning a large renovation and don’t have equity in your home or don't want to use your home as collateral, a personal loan can be a strong alternative.
+On average, personal loans range from $1,000 to $50,000, though larger amounts are available.

-Depending on your credit score and the state you live in, personal loan interest rates average around 10%, making them a little pricier than home equity loans but more affordable than credit cards.
-With a personal loan, you typically have between one and five years to repay the balance.
+Interest rates for personal loans often average around 10%, depending on your credit score and location.
+While this is pricier than home equity loans, it’s still generally more affordable than a standard credit card.
+Repayment terms typically range from one to five years.
 Longer repayment terms reduce your monthly payments, but you pay more in interest over the life of the loan.

 » LEARN: Construction loans: What they are and how they work